oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 In the below sections you will get some details about these scripts.

-**Before to run these steps you need to log into the [Docker hub](https://hub.docker.com/_/oracle-weblogic-server-12c)**
+## Preparing the WebLogic environments

+- Log into [Docker hub](https://hub.docker.com/_/oracle-weblogic-server-12c).
+You need a docker account to do this, if you don't have such an account follow the instructions on the docker site to create a free account.
+- Accept the T&C from Oracle in order to be allowed to downlod the WebLogic images

 ![](images/docker-hub.jpg)

-**and download the following weblogic images to your workshop server**
+- Download the following weblogic images to your workshop server

   **store/oracle/weblogic:12.2.1.3**

   **store/oracle/weblogic:12.2.1.4**

-If you don't have a Docker account follow the instructions on Docker site to create your account, then use the below scripts to download the images to you test server:

 ```
 ###